 Villains will appear in strictly ascending order by menace.

 This trope has ancient roots.
 Possibly the earliest example, at least in the English language, is the Older Than Print epic Beowulf.
 It just makes good sense that as our heroes fight the forces of evil, they should get better at fighting the forces of evil.
 So as the story progresses, the fights should get easier and easier.
-Of course, an easy fight is just bad drama, so you have to consistently increase the threat the heroes face.
+Of course, having an overly easy fight is just bad drama, so you have to consistently increase the threat the heroes face.
 This results in the Sorting Algorithm of Evil.
 The first villain you meet is the weakest, and the last is the strongest.
 As the heroes get strong enough to defeat their current enemy, a new enemy will emerge that forces them to reach another skill level.
 It would be an Anti-Climax if the hero defeated the Baddest Ass and spent the remaining time contending with not-quite-as-Bad Asses.

 There are several ways to justify this; due to Lowered Monster Difficulty, the current villain usually Forgot To Level Grind while the heroes are out collecting Twenty Bear Asses and are Gonna Fly Now thereby outclassing him.
 This at least provides an in-story explanation for the Lamarckian evolution of evil from one bad guy to the next.
 In some cases the Big Bad the heroes defeated last time was actually a mere member of a powerful organization.
 The others can show up to avenge their fallen comrade, so now we have the previous big bad times two or more.
 In a series centering around military technology this can be explained by technological progress.
 The heroes will get new weapons, strategies, and better technology, but so will the enemy.